 Mariam J. Kovalishyn

-Mariam Kovalishyn has co-authored a commentary on James (Zondervan), has published several articles in books and journals, and is currently working on a biblical theology of social justice (for Zondervan).
-She has a diversity of interests including music (both making and listening), hiking, skiing, backpacking, art (painting and now pottery), and spending time with her nephews and niece.
-She grew up in a conservative Baptist church in Western New York, was on staff at Scum of the Earth Church in Denver, and attended a Scottish Episcopal Church in St. Andrews.
-She currently lives in Vancouver with her husband, Val.
+Mariam has co-authored a commentary on James (Zondervan), has published a number of articles in books and journals.
+She is currently working on another commentary on James for the Story of God series, and a biblical theology of social justice for Zondervan, as well as a commentary on 1 and 2 Peter.
+She has a diversity of interests including music (both making and listening), hiking, skiing, backpacking, art, and spending time with her family.
+She was on staff at Scum of the Earth Church in Denver, attended a Scottish Episcopal Church in St. Andrews, and now attends a local church in her neighborhood.
+She lives in Vancouver with her husband Val and their sons.

 Areas of expertise